 When you visit the doctor or receive medical services, it’s often covered by your Medicare insurance plan, at least partially.
 This is because much of the medical care you receive is considered “medically necessary.”
 This is a term that comes up a lot when you learn more about Medicare, and for good reason.
 It can greatly influence your coverage.
 But what exactly is considered medically necessary, and, more importantly, why?
-Possibly most importantly, how can something’s medical necessity affect your Medicare coverage?
+Possibly most importantly, how can something’s medical necessity affect your Medicare insurance coverage?

 How It Influences Coverage

 Let’s start with how your coverage is affected, since it’s likely the concern most central to your thoughts right now.
-Medicare will generally only cover a service or item if it is medically necessary or preventive.
+The Medicare program will generally only cover a service or item if it is medically necessary or preventive.
 Otherwise, you’ll be on the hook for out-of-pocket costs for whatever it is.
 For the most part, if something is regularly covered by Original Medicare (Part A or Part B), it’s because it’s considered medically necessary.
-That said, if you want to use a service that would normally be covered, but you want to use it when it isn’t medically necessary, Medicare likely won’t cover it.
+That said, if you want to use a service that would normally be covered, but you want to use it when it isn’t medically necessary, Medicare insurance likely won’t cover it.
 At this step, you may be able to appeal this coverage decision to try and get the service covered.

 Medical necessity can also influence your coverage for services and items that aren’t normally covered.

 While medical necessity can mean something that is normally covered isn’t in certain circumstances, it can also influence your coverage for services and items that aren’t normally covered.
-For example, Medicare will usually cover cataract surgery if it’s medically necessary.
+For example, Medicare insurance will usually cover cataract surgery if it’s medically necessary.

 You may be wondering why the Medicare program is so strict on what is medically necessary and what is covered, but it’s for a very good reason.
-Requiring a service to be medically necessary cuts down on Medicare abuse, referring to the billing of unnecessary services and items.
+Requiring a service to be medically necessary cuts down on Medicare program abuse, referring to the billing of unnecessary services and items.
 While this may seem arbitrary to some, it’s important to control costs somewhat so that the program itself can stay afloat and cover seniors in the long term.

 What is Medical Necessity?